KirkpatrickKeilly/KirkpatrickKeilly.github.io/README.md

 I am a journalism major at Lehigh University.
-I graduated from the Hill School in Pottstown, Pennsylvania in 2019 amd I am gradiating from Lehigh University in May of 2024.
+I graduated from the Hill School in Pottstown, Pennsylvania in 2019 amd I am graduating from Lehigh University in May of 2024.
 I love writing, design, film, and photography.
+I write for Lehigh's newspaper, the Brown and White.

 ![KirkpatrickKeilly](https://github.com/KirkpatrickKeilly/KirkpatrickKeilly.github.io/blob/main/keilly%20camera.jpg?raw=true)